From physical surfaces to human-centric heat stress: LST and UTCI heat mapping reveals nonlinear effects of urban morphology: Methodology

 The local GW-XGBoost model was validated through spatial cross-validation during the bandwidth optimization process.
 Tree-level hyperparameters were inherited from the global nested CV search to prevent over-tuning at the local level, while the local component was governed by the bandwidth ($bw$) and kernel weighting.
 An adaptive bisquare kernel (as shown in Equation \ref{eq:weight}) was employed to define local neighborhoods, and the optimal bw was determined by minimizing cross-validation loss using a leave-one-out spatial CV \citep{wong2015performance,pang2023enhanced,cawley2008efficient}.
 For each candidate $bw$, the model predicted each observation using all other locations, with distance-based weights applied to nearby samples.
 The final model was trained with the optimal $bw$ and used to generate diagnostic maps of local $R^2$ and standardized residuals to evaluate spatial heterogeneity in model performance.
-To rigorously evaluate the predictive performance of the GW-XGBoost models while preventing overfitting, we utilized a pseudo-out-of-bag (OOB) validation approach inherent to Stochastic Gradient Boosting.
+To rigorously evaluate the predictive performance of the GW-XGBoost models while preventing overfitting, we utilized a pseudo-out-of-bag validation approach inherent to Stochastic Gradient Boosting.
 Unlike standard Random Forests, which utilize bootstrap aggregating (bagging), standard gradient boosted trees typically process all training data sequentially.
 To generate an internal validation metric, the subsample hyperparameter was set to 0.8.
 Consequently, during the construction of each localized model—which is trained using data from the target subzone and its 94 nearest neighbors defined by the adaptive kernel—the algorithm stochastically samples exactly 80\% of the available local instances to grow each individual decision tree.
-The remaining 20\% of the instances are temporarily withheld as an 'out-of-bag' validation set for that specific iteration.
+The remaining 20\% of the instances are temporarily withheld as the test set for that specific iteration.
 As the boosting sequence progresses, the model continuously predicts the target variable for these stochastically withheld, unseen instances.
-The reported global OOB $R^2$ therefore represents the aggregated predictive accuracy calculated exclusively from these pseudo-OOB instances across the entire spatial framework.